heychuong/synology-cleanup-script/SYNOLOGY_SETUP_GUIDE.md

-# Synology NAS Cleanup Script Setup Guide (DSM 7.2)
+# Synology NAS Cleanup Script Setup Guide (DSM 7)

 ## Overview
-This guide helps you set up the cleanup script to automatically delete files older than 90 days from a specified folder on your Synology NAS using the Task Scheduler.
+This guide helps you set up the cleanup script to automatically delete files older than x days from a specified folder on your Synology NAS using the Task Scheduler.

 ---